Duchess of Norfolk

-Duchess of Norfolk is a title held by the wife of the duke of Norfolk in the peerage of England.
-The duke of Norfolk is the premier duke in the peerage of England, and also, as earl of Arundel, the premier earl.
-The first creation was in 1397.
+Duchess of Norfolk is a title held by the wife of the Duke of Norfolk in the peerage of England afterwards.
+The Duke of Norfolk is the premier duke in the peerage of England, and also, as Earl of Arundel, the premier earl.
+The first creation was in 1397 for Margaret, Duchess of Norfolk, who held the title in her own right.